StevenClontz/prof.clontz.org/jaghunt.md

 description: "A puzzle-filled scavenger hunt"
 ---

+## Postponed

+This event has been postponed until the 2018-2018 academic year.

+---

 **JagHunt** is a puzzle scavenger hunt to be held on the campus of the University of South Alabama.
-It will be held during the week of **2018 April 9-13** and run by the student-led **Mathematics and Statistics Club**.

 ## What is JagHunt?